Fatal Frame (video game): Legacy

-A sequel to the game, titled Fatal Frame II: Crimson Butterfly, was released in 2003 in North America and Japan, and 2004 in Europe.
-A sequel to both games, Fatal Frame III: The Tormented, was released in 2005 in Japan and North America, and 2006 in Europe.
-Crimson Butterfly takes place parallel to Fatal Frame / Project Zero, while The Tormented takes place two years later.
+The success of Fatal Frame prompted Tecmo to turn the concept into a series.
 Since the original game's release, the gameplay has remained generally unchanged, becoming a defining part of the series' identity.
+A standalone sequel, Fatal Frame II: Crimson Butterfly, was released in 2003 in Japan and North America, and 2004 in Europe.
+A further sequel, Fatal Frame III: The Tormented, was released in 2005 in Japan and North America and 2006 in Europe.
+The first three Fatal Frame titles form a loosely-connected trilogy, with The Tormented continuing narrative elements from the first two titles.

 Shortly after the game's release, a Hollywood film adaptation was announced in 2003.
-Based on the game's story and intended to be set in Japan as opposed to a western country, Robert Fyvolent and Mark R. Brinker were to be the writers and John Rogers was the producer.
+Based on the game's story and intended to be set in Japan as opposed to a Western country, Robert Fyvolent and Mark R. Brinker were to be the writers and John Rogers was the producer.
 Steven Spielberg has been brought in to polish the script.
-After a long period of hiatus, the film was re-announced in 2014, this time produced by Samuel Hadida, and was set to begin production after the completion and release of Fatal Frame: Maiden of Black Water.
+After a long period of hiatus, the film was re-announced in 2014, this time produced by Samuel Hadida, and was set to begin production after the completion and release of the fifth Fatal Frame title Maiden of Black Water.
 A Japanese film adaptation was released in September 2014.